Summary: Rules for the Direction of the Mind

 6.

-We should also think about developing the natural light of [our] reason
+We should also strive to develop the natural light of [our] reason

-7. This will enable us to progress much faster than those who apply themselves to particular sciences.
+7. This will enable us to progress much faster than those who confine themselves to particular sciences.

 Rule 2: We should deal only with those objects of which our mind seems able to attain a certain and indubitable knowledge